Introduction to HTML

 Block elements can display a text on one or more lines.
 The block element can’t apply to a section of text.
 A block elements can have multiple other elements inside.
 The most common block elements are: paragraph <p> and division <div>.

 In-line tags can apply to a small portion of text.
-This elements are usually not containing anything else but a portion of text.
-In the example above we have several inline tags: <B> is bold text and <I> is italic text.
+This elements are usually not contain other tags only a small chunk of text.
+In the example above we have used several inline tags: <B> is bold text and <I> is italic text.
 In-line tags can be combined (nested) and can have a cumulative effect if apply to the same text fragment.